theRAPTLab/gsgo/README.md

 # GEM-STEP Foundation

-This is our new monorepo for managing all the related packages for GEM-STEP, managed with lerna/npm.
+This is a monorepo for managing all the related packages for GEM-STEP, managed with lerna/npm.
 It is under active development in a very early stage.

 ## Read the Wiki